AnonymousHacker1279/MyPortal/README.md

 # Setting Up MyPortal Users
 Setting up users with MyPortal is easy.
 New users can click on the "Login to MyPortal" button, and click "Sign Up" at the bottom of the page.
 If you need to prevent certain words or characters in usernames, edit the *register.php* file (The code is commented out).
 All users will have access to the same tools (like the File Manager), so each user gets access to the same files.
 However, another MyPortal server (for example, in another state) will not have access to those tools.
 Each server is independent from another.

+**Note: You need to create an SQL table on your server, and edit the values in the PHP scripts.
+Most of this can be done from the "config.php" script.**

 # Activating Maintenance Support
 If you are an administrator and wish to make changes to the configuration of MyPortal, please rename the "maintenance1.enable" file to "maintenance.enable", to activate the maintenance page.